 What did you enjoy most about setting up your own firm?

 It was a sweet challenge to start on a blank slate (with the advantage of 20 years of experience by then in counsel practice).
-I made a fundamental decision to go for an organic growth only, and not have disparate elements or too many lateral hires in the firm.
-My two partners, with whom we started off, were young lawyers who had worked with me and we shared the necessary chemistry and I had full confidence in their capabilities.
+I made a fundamental decision to go for organic growth only, and to not have disparate elements or too many lateral hires in the firm.
+My two partners, with whom we started, were young lawyers who had worked with me and we shared the necessary chemistry and I had full confidence in their capabilities.
 In retrospect, this turned out to be an excellent way to go about it.
 Thankfully it has been a smooth trajectory.
-At the same time no one in the legal profession can or should rest on one’s laurels so it is good to be continuously challenged and finally compete against oneself.
+At the same time no one in the legal profession can or should rest on one’s laurels, so it is good to be continuously challenged and finally compete against oneself.